malcolmlett/malcolmlett.github.io/Consciousness-is-a-Semiotic-Meta-management-Feedback-Loop.md

 The focus of this treatise now shifts from generic "agents" of any form to biological organisms with complex brains.
 I shall start by reviewing some human concerns that relate to meta-management and for which suggestions have been made about their connection to human consciousness.
 This will be followed by an examination of potential meta-management processes.

 Like many others, I focus on humans in order to avoid the ambiguity and uncertainty inherent with topics such as intelligence and subjective experience within the larger animal kingdom.
 This should not be taken to imply any statement about that larger animal kingdom.
-In fact I do make a few points in relation to other animals in a later part.

 Now that this treatise is focused on biology, and humans in particular, the reader will also notice that some of the terminology shifts to be more human-centric.
 One such shift, with a happy coincidence, is that the abbreviation CP will now be used interchangeably to stand for both _Control Process_ and _Cognitive Process_ - because a cognitive process is just a computational-style of control process, implemented upon a substrate of wet biological neurons.